night0721/ccc/README.md

 The fact that it is written in C makes it more versatile and rapid, enabling us to add features that were previously ruled out due to time complexity.
 You may call it a `soft fork`.

+Configuration can be done via `config.h` and patches are available(current only for image preview).

 # Features
 Consider this project incomplete and WIP!